MakerLabsVan/Flight_Mode/README.md

 .NetFramework

 #Steps

-When turn on
+##Turn on Procedure
 1. Plug on the power cord
 2. Push the green button
 3. Push the power button for computer 1
 ![Power Button](Power_button.jpg)

 4. Push the power button on the master computer
 5. Wait for both two computers to start
 6. Double-Click the VNC software
 ![VNC Program](VNC.jpg)

 7. Set IP to 192.168.1.2
 ![Set IP](Set_IP.jpg)

 8. Connect
 9. Open the program on the slave computer
 10. Connect the device